2026 Special events

 Program Guidelines

-The Special Events Office of the Tacoma Events & Venues Department strongly supports inclusion, equity, and access.
+Tacoma Events & Venues strongly supports removing barriers and providing the support necessary for all Tacoma communities to be able to participate fully and authentically in special events.
 We celebrate Tacoma’s diversity of people, places, cultures, and expression.
 Diversity and heritage are points of pride, permeating Tacoma’s rich events scene and giving character to its neighborhoods.
 Events are uniquely positioned to touch every person and every part of Tacoma, and we are committed to supporting the entirety of our community.

 Funding Source

-Funding for events comes from the City of Tacoma.
-Each applicant may request an amount between $1,000 and $5,000.
-Applicants must be specific about the requested amount and include specific examples of what the funds will pay for.
+Funding for events comes from revenue generated by Tacoma Venues & Events.
+Each applicant may request an amount between $2,500 to $5,000.
+Applicants must be specific about the requested amount and include examples of what the funds will pay for.
 Some important points to keep in mind:

-• If you are selected to be funded, this does not guarantee future funding – you must apply for funding each year
+If you are selected to be funded, this does not guarantee future funding – organizers must apply for funding each year

-• Expect reimbursement only – do not request incremental payments.
-The City cannot pay out prior to the delivery of a service.
+Expect reimbursement only as there are no incremental payments.
+The Tacoma Venues & Events cannot pay out prior to the delivery of a service.

 Definitions